How Chapter 13 Works

 Filing the petition under chapter 13 "automatically stays" (stops) most collection actions against the debtor or the debtor's property.
 Filing the petition does not, however, stay certain types of actions, and the stay may be effective only for a short time in some situations.
 The stay arises by operation of law and requires no judicial action.
 As long as the stay is in effect, creditors generally may not initiate or continue lawsuits, wage garnishments, or even make telephone calls demanding payments.
 The bankruptcy clerk gives notice of the bankruptcy case to all creditors whose names and addresses are provided by the debtor.

-Individuals may use a chapter 13 proceeding to save their home from foreclosure.
-The automatic stay stops the foreclosure proceeding as soon as the individual files the chapter 13 petition.
+In addition, the automatic stay stops the foreclosure proceeding as soon as the individual files the chapter 13 petition.
 The individual may then bring the past-due payments current over a reasonable period of time.
 Nevertheless, the debtor may still lose the home if the mortgage company completes the foreclosure sale under state law before the debtor files the petition.
 The debtor may also lose the home if he or she fails to make the regular mortgage payments that come due after the chapter 13 filing.

 Meeting of Creditors